CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

 \section{Control Problem}

-With the aim of getting the best image while recording a scene satisfying some composition and artistic rules, CineMPC solves a non-linear optimization problem inside an MPC framework.
-The decision variables are the control inputs described in the previous section whereas the cost function includes a variety of terms that account for many different camera configurations and artistic effects.
+With the aim of getting the best image while recording a scene satisfying composition and artistic rules, CineMPC solves a non-linear optimization problem inside an MPC framework.
+MPC is a method to control a process according to a cost function while satisfying a set of constraints.
+It optimizes a finite time-horizon of $N$ steps of $dt$ seconds each, implementing the current time-slot.
+Then it optimizes again the $N$ steps taking into account the introduced changes in the system's state \cite{camacho2013model}.
+In CineMPC, the decision variables are the control inputs described in the previous section whereas the cost function includes a variety of terms that account for many different camera configurations and artistic effects.

 More in detail, at a given time $k_0$, CineMPC solves the following problem over a time horizon $N$,